jjvanzon/Circular-Language-Spec-Plans/5. Archive/Diagrams, Coding Principles & Coding Concepts Plan (obsolete).md

 Document the coding principles and basic coding concepts and their diagram notation.
 Do that with the ideas I have about them now and avoid difficult reconsideration of principles.

 I am going for a spree of writing about issues I already know.
 Do the articles that you can easily write, and skip all the ones that are more difficult.

-Ignore the fact, that I might change my whole point of view on commands (That will be covered by the future project *Commands As A Concept*.)
+Ignore the fact, that I might change my whole point of view on commands.
+(That will be covered by the future project *Commands As A Concept*.)

 ### Pros and cons for this project